xxionhong/network_slice/experiment_1/README.md

 ---
 <p align="center">

-## :point_right: Task 1 - Learn to use ryu and mininet with restful api
+## :point_right: Task 1 - Using ryu and mininet with restful api

 </p>